 Bookings for up to 6 people and 'the bell' ringing an hour earlier

-Following the latest government update, we are currently only able to accept bookings for up to 6 people both inside and outside the pub.
-These 6 people, including adults and children, can be from multiple households) and we’ll need to ensure you’re fed and watered by 10pm.
+We are currently only able to accept bookings for up to 6 people both inside and outside the pub.
+These 6 people, including adults and children, can be from multiple households.
+We also need to ensure you’re fed and watered by 10pm.
 Customers are also required to wear masks, when not seated at their tables.

-With ‘the bell’ being rung an hour earlier, if you fancy a tipple to take home, we’ll be offering some ‘last order’ drinks for you to enjoy at home.
+With ‘the bell’ being rung an hour earlier, if you fancy a tipple to take home, we have some ‘last order’ drinks for you to enjoy at home.
 We also have our ‘Click and Collect’ menu up and running, so you can enjoy some of your favourites from the comfort of your home – head to our Click and Collect page to whet your appetite and place your order.

-Thank you for helping us all play our part in keeping everyone safe.
+Thank you for your support and for helping us all play our part in keeping everyone safe.

 The Duke of York has been through many iterations through the years, but it's now firmly returned it to its roots as a traditional inn.